 Just as the printing press wrenched the control of information from the state and church, so too has the World Wide Web provided a vehicle for the people to control what they see and share.
 Often to the frustration of those who would prefer it otherwise.

 The printing press opened the door for some of the greatest developments in thought in the world.
 For example, the Protestant Reformation, and, in its wake, the Scientific Enlightenment that followed.

 Without the printing press, the modern world would be a very different place indeed.
 It is exciting to think what the development of the World Wide Web will foster in the near and distant future.

 So long as it remains free of authoritarian interference of course.
-For this reason, leading thinkers like Berners-Lee have long argued for an Internet Bill of Rights to preserve the internet and World Wide Web as a public space free from censorship and state control.
+For this reason, leading thinkers like Tim Berners-Lee have long argued for an Internet Bill of Rights to preserve the Internet and World Wide Web as a public space free from censorship and state control.